kriszyp/lmdb-js/README.md

 ```
 * `sharedStructuresKey` - Enables shared structures and sets the key where the shared structures will be stored.
 * `compression` - This enables compression.
 This can be set a truthy value to enable compression with default settings, or it can be an object with compression settings.
 * `cache` - Setting this to true enables caching.
 This can also be set to an object specifying the settings/options for the cache (see [settings for weak-lru-cache](https://github.com/kriszyp/weak-lru-cache#weaklrucacheoptions-constructor)).
+For long-running synchronous operations, it is recommended that you set the `clearKeptInterval` (a value of 100 is a good choice).
 * `useVersions` - Set this to true if you will be setting version numbers on the entries in the database.
 Note that you can not change this flag once a database has entries in it (or they won't be read correctly).
 * `keyEncoding` - This indicates the encoding to use for the database keys, and can be `'uint32'` for unsigned 32-bit integers, `'binary'` for raw buffers/Uint8Arrays, and the default `'ordered-binary'` allows any JS primitive as a keys.
 * `keyEncoder` - Provide a custom key encoder.